 Freelancing software that helps you get paid faster.

-With no manager peering over from the other side of the office, it’s up to you to organize your time as a freelancer, and there are a whole host of tricks, methods and habits to pick from — run a quick Web search and you’ll turn up dozens of useful ideas.
-Here we’ll take a brief look at three of the most popular time management techniques, explaining how they work and why they might be suitable for you, knowing that some freelancers are even committing on following some of those techniques directly on their design or writing freelance contract.
+Here we’ll talk about 5 steps you can take to improve your time management and accomplish much more throughout the day.
+We'll also take a brief look at three of the most popular techniques which can be used to improve time management for freelancers, explaining how they work and why they might be suitable for you, knowing that some freelancers are even committing on following some of those techniques directly on their design or writing freelance contract.

-1. The Pomodoro technique
+1.1.
+The Pomodoro technique

 The usual routine is 25 minutes of solid work followed by five minutes of downtime.
 For every four slots of work, you take a longer break, around 15-30 minutes.
 The technique also relies strongly on planning (working out the tasks to be completed in advance) and logging your progress (giving you a feeling of accomplishment).

-2. The Eisenhower method
+1.2.
+The Eisenhower method

 As you’ve probably guessed, the Eisenhower method is named after US President Dwight D. Eisenhower, and splits up all tasks into four quadrants: